Abishang21/Abishang-Mueni/README.md

 I’ve also supported major research projects implemented by Precise Trends Research & Consulting Limited, in collaboration with organizations like UNICEF, WFP, ILO, OXFAM and Marie Stopes Kenya turning raw survey data into actionable insights that drive sustainable development..

 I'm passionate about using data to solve real-world problems and bring clarity to complexity.
-I believe the best insights are the ones that make a real impact—and that’s what drives my work.
+I believe the best insights are the ones that make a real impact and that’s what drives my work.

 ---